 A Friday night performance of Lucia di Lammermoor had some empty seats, so a few seconds before the curtain, those in the rear of the parterre (orchestra level) were encouraged to move up to better seats.
 The performance was, of course, world class.
 However, I gave it four stars instead of five on Trip Advisor because of acoustics that seemed to muffle the orchestra and the chorus.

-This is the cultural landmark made famous by The Phantom of the Opera, and daytime tours are popular with tourists.
+The Palais Garnier opera house is the cultural landmark made famous by The Phantom of the Opera, and daytime tours are popular with tourists.
 But why just see the building when you can experience a performance here?
-Again, arrive early to navigate the security line and allow extra time to admire the splendid building.
-You might even want to read by Gaston Leroux to get in the mood for your visit.
+Again, arrive early to navigate the security line and allow extra time to admire the splendid art and architecture.

 We bought tickets online to the closing Saturday night of Eliogabalo and we could only find two remaining seats in our price range: one in a forward-facing box for 99 euros and another in the last row of the nosebleed amphitheater, which is to be avoided if you are over five feet tall.
 There was no way my six-foot-tall opera buddy could sit there.
 The fold-down seats have zero legroom and your back is against the wall.
 Although the view isn’t bad from that high and it was only 55 euros, I would pay a little more for a real seat.
 I was delighted to get up and walk back down to the box level at the first interval.